RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 and the sounds of moaning.
 Florida's Legislature has provided a valuable source of evidence in the form of its obscenity statutes for determining what is sexual conduct.
-Florida Statutes define "sexual conduct" to include "actual or simulated sexual intercourse, deviate sexual intercourse, ... masturbation ... sadomasochistic abuse; [or] actual lewd exhibition of the genitals."
+Florida Statutes define "sexual conduct" to include "actual or simulated sexual intercourse, deviate sexual intercourse &hellip; masturbation &hellip; sadomasochistic abuse; [or] actual lewd exhibition of the genitals."
 Florida Statutes define deviate sexual intercourse as sexual conduct between unmarried persons involving contact between the penis and the anus, the mouth and the penis, or the